Apache Flink, DataStream API, Stream Processing, Transformations, Windowing

 • Kafka integration for scalable, fault-tolerant data pipelines

-• Monitoring and governance through observability platforms
+• Monitoring and governance through platforms like Conduktor

 By mastering these concepts, data engineers can build robust, production-grade streaming applications that process billions of events with low latency and strong consistency guarantees.
 The combination of Flink's processing capabilities and Kafka's messaging infrastructure forms the backbone of modern real-time data platforms.